justinjiajia/personalwiki/spark.md

 res0: org.apache.spark.SparkContext = org.apache.spark.SparkContext@796affb8
 ```

-The shell prints the string form of the object, and for the **SparkContext** object, this is simply its name plus the hexadecimal address of the object in memory.
+The shell prints the string form of the **SparkContext** object.
+It is simply its name plus the hexadecimal address of the object in memory.

 As an object, **SparkContext** has methods associated with it.
-We can see what those methods are in the spark shell by typing the name of a variable, followed by a period, followed by <kdb>Tab</kdb>:
+We can see what those methods are by typing the name of a variable, followed by a period, followed by <kdb>Tab</kdb>: